yankaindustries/mc-components/README.md

 `yarn add mc-components` or `npm install mc-components --save`

 ### Standalone styles
-If your project doesn't use npm for dependencies and you're only looking for masterclass css / style files, they can be imported manually!
+If your project doesn't use npm for dependencies and you're only looking for masterclass css / style files, they can be imported manually by downloading the repository on github.
 This will give you access to styles for buttons, the grid, typography, and more.

 ```scss
 @import '../node_modules/mc-components/dist/styles/scss/index';